Skip to main contentFacilities & Services

 The Freezer Challenge at the University of Illinois Urbana-Champaign is focused on engaging, educating, and motivating researchers, faculty, staff, and students to promote the best lab-management sample-storage practices and leadership in environmental stewardship.

-The university started by participating in the 2016-2017 academic year and has been honored seven times (three first place, three “Winning Streak”, and one honorable mention) in the academic category.
+The university started by participating in the 2016-2017 academic year and has been honored eight times (three first place, one second place, three “Winning Streak”, and one honorable mention) in the academic category.

 Top Performing Labs

-1. Julie Nguyen-Edquilang — VetMed Shared Labs (Veterinary College of Medicine)186.25
+1. Julie Nguyen-Edquilang — VetMed Shared Labs (Veterinary College of Medicine)63.00

-2. Julie Neumann — Wildlife Veterinary Epidemiology Laboratory (Prairie Research Institute – Illinois Natural History Survey)135.85
+2. Julia Neumann — Wildlife Veterinary Epidemiology Laboratory (Prairie Research Institute – Illinois Natural History Survey)61.10

 *Point system that combines energy use avoided and specific actions taken